 Be sure to make apparent the opportunities for further training and advancement your company offers to its employees.
 Let them know that you are willing to invest in their skills and that employment in your company isn’t just a way to pay the bills.
 It’s a place where they can better themselves and strive toward future goals.

 Allow them to be casual (within reason)

-According to the Society for Human Resources Management 2015 Employee Benefits Survey, 62 percent of organizations allowed casually dress once a week, while 36 percent allowed it every day.
+According to the Society for Human Resources Management 2015 Employee Benefits Survey, 62 percent of organizations allowed casual dress once a week, while 36 percent allowed it every day.
 Why?
 Physical comfort creates a more welcoming workplace, and Millennials prefer an environment where suits and ties are replaced by jeans and fashionable gym shoes.